 On May 30, 2008 the Board of Trustees of Rosemont College approved a Strategic Plan which emphasized and expanded the College’s enrollment, programs, and reputation by embracing co-education, partnerships, and online education.
-In 2009, the College opened its doors at the undergraduate level to all interested and qualified women and men in the, unifying the College’s three schools and expanding the College’s mission of being a ‘community of learners’.
-That same year, the Schools of Graduate and Professional received accreditation to offer fully online degree programs from the Middle States Commission on Higher Education Studies.
+In 2009, the College opened its doors at the undergraduate level to all interested and qualified women and men, unifying the College’s three schools and expanding the College’s mission of being a ‘community of learners."
+That same year, the Schools of Graduate and Professional Studies received accreditation to offer fully online degree programs from the Middle States Commission on Higher Education Studies.

-Rosemont enriches its offerings through an extensive collaboration with many of its neighboring educational institutions such as Villanova University, Eastern University, Cabrini College, Immaculata University, and others.
-Rosemont has established partnerships through articulation agreements with Drexel and Temple Universities to offer pre-med, dual-degree and honor programs.
+Rosemont enriches its offerings through an extensive collaboration with many of its neighboring educational institutions such as Villanova University, Eastern University, Cabrini University, Immaculata University, and others.
+Rosemont has established partnerships through articulation agreements with Drexel and Temple Universities to offer pre-med, dual-degree, and honor programs.

 Rosemont has approximately 8,000 living alumni.
 They can be found in high-ranking positions in science and medicine, publishing, politics, business, education, law, and the arts.
-Rosemont is included in the annual U.S. News and World Report Guide to Colleges, and has also been named to the John Templeton Foundation’s Honor Roll and “Character-Building Colleges” and as a “College of Distinction.”
+Rosemont is consistently ranked by U.S. News and World Report, and has also been named to the John Templeton Foundation’s Honor Roll and “Character-Building Colleges” and as a “College of Distinction.”
 Rosemont is one of 218 colleges named “The Best Northeastern Colleges” by The Princeton Review.
 Rosemont provides women and men of all ages and backgrounds with an educational and spiritual foundation aimed to help them reach their utmost potential.

 Rosemont is committed to preparing individuals to meet the challenges of the times and to act responsibly and effectively in an ever-changing world.